colbyhoke/web-scraping-challenge/README.md

 # Web scraping challenge
-UNC Data Analytics Bootcamp
+UNC Data Analytics Bootcamp, August 2020
-August 2020

 This repository scrapes several websites, realted to information about Mars, and then combines all of that into a new broswer app.